 Answering The Most Asked Drive Caster® Questions

-The Drive Caster integrates an electric motor with an industrial caster to create a single unit that’s added to carts, racks, or anything that rolls on casters.
+The Motorized Drive Casters integrate an electric motor with an industrial caster to create a single unit that’s added to carts, racks, or anything that rolls on casters.
 This helps employees effortlessly move thousands of pounds of equipment with little to no exertion required.
 To determine the best setup for your application, you first want to know the capacity of your casters and how much load you are moving.

 WHAT’S THE DIFFERENCE BETWEEN WEIGHT CAPACITY AND DRIVE CAPACITY?